Want to pick up a retro Spain shirt? Read on…

 1960 Home Shirt

 This retro kit was donned as Spain took part in the first European Championships in 1960.
 They qualified with a convincing 7-2 aggregate win against Poland with the legendary Alfredo Di Stefano and Luis Suarez scoring five of the seven goals.
-Di Stefano, who is regarded as on of the greatest players of all time certainly had an interesting international career.
+Di Stefano, who is regarded as one of the greatest players of all time, certainly had an interesting international career.
 He played international football for Spain, Argentina and Colombia!
 He was widely loved in Spain, where he scored 23 goals in 31 international games.

 Spain were eliminated from the European Championships at the quarter-final stage when they were drawn against the Soviet Union and refused to take part in the two-legged fixture for political reasons.
 As it was the Soviet Union went on to win the entire tournament defeating Yugoslavia in the final.